spooonylove/BeAnal/ReadMe.md

 ## 1. Configurability.
 - [x] runtime configuration via secondary window
-- [ ] maximize number of frequency bins (to  create as much detail as possible) possible from the FFT function.
+- [x] maximize number of frequency bins (to  create as much detail as possible) possible from the FFT function.
+- [ ] resizeable bordless window
 - [x] make sure the audio is displayed in usable, smart format.
 AKA, lineaer distribution of bars across frequency, etc.
-- [ ] be able to configure the number of bars displayed across frequency (tune it down to say, 10 bins)
+- [x] be able to configure the number of bars displayed across frequency (tune it down to say, 10 bins)
+- [ ] display number of bins in settings
 - [x] adding in some sort of smart automatic gain control or compression into the magnitude across the frequency, so that the information shown isn't too small
-- [ ] add segments up the bar rectangles, replicating LEDs or other dot-style representations
+- [ ] add segments up the bar rectangles, replicating LEDs or other dot-style representations, user adjustable
 - [x] color gradients for the bars, vertically
 ## 2. Code organziation
 - [x] Am I currenlty organizing this code "the right way"?  the answer could be yes, but i feel like code is often separated by function more than i'm currently set up.